Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the

-In this section we will analyse game magnetisation and average payoff per player using agent based method.
-In order to do agent based simulation for public goods game, we take as before energy matrix as negative of payoff matrix of Eq.~(\ref{eqn:publicgoodsgamematrix}) and proceed with algorithm as described in Sec.~\ref{ABMtheory}.
+This section will analyze game magnetization and average payoff per player using an Agent-based method.
+In order to do an Agent-based simulation for the public goods game, we take, as before energy matrix as negative of the payoff matrix of Eq.~(\ref{eqn:publicgoodsgamematrix}) and proceed with the algorithm as described in Sec.~\ref{ABMtheory}.

-We also find average payoff per player in zero noise limit using algorithm detailed in~\ref{Chicken-ABM-avgU}.
-The game magnetisation obtained via agent based method is shown in Fig.~\ref{fig:three graphs} and its analysis is done in Sec.~\ref{PG-Analysis-Mag}.
-The average payoff per player in zero noise limit obtained via agent based method is given in Fig.~\ref{fig:PublicGoodsaverageUcombined} and its analysis is done in Sec.~\ref{PG-Analysis-AvgU}.
+We also find the average payoff per player in zero noise limit using the algorithm detailed in~\ref{Chicken-ABM-avgU}.
+The game magnetization obtained via the Agent-based method is shown in Fig.~\ref{fig:three graphs}, and its analysis is done in Sec.~\ref{PG-Analysis-Mag}.
+The average payoff per player in zero noise limit obtained via the Agent-based method is given in Fig.~\ref{fig:PublicGoodsaverageUcombined}, and its analysis is done in Sec.~\ref{PG-Analysis-AvgU}.